Lisa Kleypas

 Ready for your story?
 Imagine living it.

-Kleypas readers want transformation.
+Kleypas readers want growth.
 They want the hero who thought he was beyond redemption to discover that the right person makes him want to become better.
-Ember writes that arc into your story: a love interest who changes because of you, whose growth is driven by what you bring into his life.
+Ember writes that arc into your story: a love interest who changes because of you, whose development is driven by what you bring into his life.

 Begin your story